top of page

 Let's Start With Clothing

 Cute Swimwear.
-Probably not the first thing you'd think of when packing for a theme park holiday, but having a dip in the hotel pool is a great way to start or end the day, So if your hotel has a pool, don't forget to pack some swimwear.
-We recommend packing 2 swimsuits / shorts / bikinis so you can wear one as you let the other dry.
+Probably not the first thing you'd think of when packing for a Disney Park trip, but having a dip in the hotel pool is a great way to start or end the day.
+If your hotel has a pool, don't forget to pack some swimwear.
+We recommend packing a couple of swimsuits / shorts / bikinis so you can wear one as you let the other dry.

 T-Shirts, Tank Tops & Disney Tees.
 If you're looking for a simple outfit to wear in the parks, why not wear a simple tee or tank top tucked into a pair of jeans or shorts.
 Dig out your collection of Disney tees to wear too.
 We often pack one top for each day of the trip.

 • Comfy Jeans & Leggings.
 Comfort is key when it comes to a Disney holiday.
 If you are like us and like full on days running from ride to ride, you'll want to be as comfy as possible.
-So pack a few pairs of comfy jeans or leggings.
+So pack a few pairs of comfy jeans, joggers or leggings.

 A Light Jacket, Jumper or Blazer.
 I like to pack a light jacket or blazer to dress up my outfits if we have a nice dinner booked or we're planning on going out for drinks.
 A light jacket or jumper is also good for keeping the chill off when waiting for the fireworks in the evening.

 • Shorts, Dresses & Lightweight Trousers.
 Disneyland Paris can get very hot in the height of summer.
 We have been when it's hit temperatures of 30°C. When it's this hot, jeans are too thick and heavy to wear in the parks.
-So pack a couple of casual dresses, lightweight trousers and/or pretty shorts in your suitcase.
+So pack a couple of casual dresses, wide leg linen trousers and/or a pair of loose fit shorts in your suitcase.

 A Light Scarf.
 A light scarf can come in handy on those cooler, breezy evenings whilst waiting for the fireworks.
 It can also double up as protection from the sun, so remember to put one in your suitcase.